mit-ll/ComplexCascadeNN/README.md

 Most non-linear problems will get stuck in local minima when using gradient techniques, so the preferred method is to use a blended Hessian/gradient approach (Levenberg Marquardt)

+Bayesian Regularization (MacKay) uses a mahalanobis distance metric that combines the network error with the netowrk weights norm, adapting the estimate of the variance of each at each step.
+The approach uses an estimate of the number of parameters in the network problem.

+Cascade architecture (cascadecomplexnet) adds connections from the input directly to deeper layers and also connections skipping layers to benefit signal subtraction problems.

+comparenets is used to check gradient and Jacobian calculations with MATLAB and between cascade and complex